Book of Enoch: Origins

-Ephraim Isaac, the editor and translator of 1 Enoch in The Old Testament Pseudepigrapha, writes that "1 Enoch is clearly composite representing numerous periods and writers".
-And that the dating of the various sections spans from early pre-Maccabean (i.e. c.
-200 BCE) to 160 CE.
+Ephraim Isaac, the editor and translator of 1 Enoch in The Old Testament Pseudepigrapha, writes that "1 Enoch is clearly composite representing numerous periods and writers", with the various sections spanning from the early pre-Maccabean era (i.e. c.
+200 BC) to AD 160.
 George W. E. Nickelsburg writes that "1 Enoch is a collection of Jewish apocalyptic traditions that date from the last three centuries before the common era".

 Second Temple period

-Paleographic analysis of the Enochic fragments found in the Qumran caves dates the oldest fragments of the Book of the Watchers to 200–150 BCE.
-Since this work shows evidence of multiple stages of composition, it is probable that this work was already extant in the 3rd century BCE.
+Paleographic analysis of the Enochic fragments found in the Qumran caves dates the oldest fragments of the Book of the Watchers to 200–150 BC.
+Since this work shows evidence of multiple stages of composition, it is probable that this work was already extant in the 3rd century BC.
 The same can be said about the Astronomical Book.

 Because of these findings, it was no longer possible to claim that the core of the Book of Enoch was composed in the wake of the Maccabean Revolt as a reaction to Hellenization.
 Scholars thus had to look for the origins of the Qumranic sections of 1 Enoch in the previous historical period, and the comparison with traditional material of such a time showed that these sections do not draw exclusively on categories and ideas prominent in the Hebrew Bible.
 David Jackson speaks even of an "Enochic Judaism" from which the writers of Qumran scrolls were descended.
 Margaret Barker argues, "Enoch is the writing of a very conservative group whose roots go right back to the time of the First Temple".
 The main peculiar aspects of this Enochic Judaism include: